siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Inner Streams

 Queries inside a partition block can use inner streams to communicate with each other while preserving partition isolation.
-Inner streams are denoted by a "#" in front of them, and these streams cannot be accessed outside a partition block.
+Inner streams are denoted by a "#" placed before the stream name, and these streams cannot be accessed outside a partition block.

 **Purpose**